 The Associate of Arts in Philosophy for Transfer (AA-T) is designed to provide students an introduction to the major theories and methods of philosophical inquiry in preparation for upper-division course work at the university level.
 The degree offers the opportunity to gain a broad understanding of the main themes within the history of philosophy while at the same time developing analytical and critical reasoning abilities.
-Critical thinking is emphasized in all philosophy classes and students can apply their skills of critical thinking to philosophical problems in metaphysics, theory of knowledge, ethics, social and political philosophy and philosophy of religion.
+Critical thinking is emphasized in all philosophy classes and students can apply their skills of critical thinking to philosophy and philosophy of religion.
 The major introduces students to both Western and non-Western philosophical traditions.